dinosauria123/Koko/INSTALL.md

 computers, and it (still) sits uneasily with modern operating systems.
 For example, the directory tree containing program data, e.g. glass data, also contains directories that must be writable.
-Program data for Koko must be installed by every user into a user-writable directory.
+Program data for Koko must therefore be installed by every user into a user-writable directory.
 This can be done even without compiling Koko simply by executing

     make install-data

-in the Koko top level directory.
-This will create a directory named "KODS" in the home directory (if it does not exist) and then the program data will be copied into this directory.
+**as a normal user, not superuser** in the Koko top level directory.
+This will create a directory named "KODS" in a user's home directory (if it does not exist) and the program data will be copied into this directory.
 Should a different location for the program data be desired, the data can be installed with

     make DATAPREFIX=~/some/directory install-data